-- Complete all required course work with at least a cumulative 2.0 or "C" average. - Achieve at least a 70% passing grade on the Academy's Comprehensive Exit Examination. - Complete Clinical Practice requirements for patient treatments: a minimum of 360 total patient treatments, including a minimum of 72 new-patient treatments, utilizing TCM treatment modalities - Settlement of all financial obligations to the Academy
+- Complete all required course work with at least a cumulative 2.0 or "C" average. - Achieve at least a 70% passing grade on the Academy's Comprehensive Exit Examination.
+(See page 47 of this Catalog.) - Complete Clinical Practice requirements for patient treatments: a minimum of 360 total patient treatments, including a minimum of 72 new-patient treatments, utilizing TCM treatment modalities - Settlement of all financial obligations to the Academy